HL7/fhir-medication-rems-ig/input/pagecontent/specification.md

 - supply the REMS Administrator with needed patient, provider or treatment information electronically from the Provider System--without human intervention--where possible, to reduce the burden on participants and prevent care delays
 - and save REMS Administrator-supplied information about the patient's participation in the REMS program to the patient's record in the provider system.

-In particular, this guide strongly recommends leveraging the CDS Hooks and SMART app launch workflow at the start of the patient's therapy to raise patient enrollment requirements and enable them to be completed quickly--minimizing manual data entry and preventing a possible delay in treatment.
+In particular, this guide strongly recommends leveraging the CDS Hooks and SMART app launch workflow at the start of the patient's therapy to raise patient enrollment requirements and enable them to be completed quickly, minimizing manual data entry and preventing a possible delay in treatment.

 <p></p>